scheeloong/scheeloong.github.io/_contents/01-about.md

 I enjoy working with applied math and code.

-My goal is to create useful knowledge and build products that customers love.
+My goal is to create useful knowledge while building innovative products that customer love.

 # Undergraduate